NovaSheets/Website/pages/docs/docs.md

 *More info: [Parser constants](/docs/constants)*

 The parser contains a few constants which affect how NovaSheets code is parsed.
-These constants can be modified by using the `@const` keyword on its own line anywhere in the document.
+These constants can be modified by using the `@option` keyword on its own line anywhere in the document.